List of creepypastas: Slender Man

 Slender Man is a lanky humanoid with no distinguishable facial features, who wears a trademark black suit.
-The character originated in a 2009 Something Awful Photoshop competition, before later being featured as a main antagonist in the Marble Hornets alternate reality game.
+The character originated in a 2009 Something Awful Photoshop competition, before later being featured as a main antagonist in the Marble Hornets alternate reality YouTube web series, the videogame Slender: The Eight Pages, and its sequel Slender: The Arrival.
 According to most stories, he targets younger people who supposedly go into his forest looking for him.
 The legend also caused controversy with the Slender Man stabbing in 2014.
 The character is featured in various films, television series and video games and is fondly remembered as one of the most iconic Internet urban legends of the 2010s.